It’s Friday and there’s 17 new JS frameworks out there

 The Server-side model uses SignalR to send client UI events back to the server for processing.

 I think WebAssembly is the future of client-side web development.
-All of the major browsers support it and there’s been quite a buzz about it recently.
+I mean, you can have your cake and eat it too, and all of the major browsers support it.

 I’m pretty confident my search is over.
 I’ve finally found the aspirin that cures my web development headache.